Welcome to my About Me page! Below, you will find

 This saying states that a student’s learning is derived from four sources: their teacher, themselves, their peers, and through time.
 These four sources do not operate independently - my choices as a teacher are inexorably intertwined with the impact each source has on students.

 My goal is thus to support my students’ learning by facilitating a learning environment in which all sources can contribute to students’ growth.
-To manifest these values in a learning environment, I adopt a student-centered approach to guide my student interactions and classroom presence.
+To manifest these values in a learning environment, I seek to find the balance between instructional design and learning theory with student-centered design to guide my student interactions and classroom presence.

-நான் யார்? [naan yaar] In Tamil, this question famously asked by the Saint Sri Ramana Maharishi simply asks, “Who am I?”.
+நான் யார்? [naan yaar] In Tamil, this question made famous by the Saint Sri Ramana Maharishi simply asks, “Who am I?”.
 Together with the answer from the Yajur Veda, अहम् ब्रह्मास्मि [aham brahmaasmi], “I am Brahman”, this question fuels my drive to try to see myself in everything and everyone, and share my knowledge to help my students realize their immense potential.
+I teach my students the way I would want my nephews and nieces to be taught statistics.
+I mentor my TAs and RAs the way I would want my nephews and nieces to be mentored.
+I strive to see myself in my students, and to help them learn and grow.

 I believe my role as an advisor is to unlock the potential within each of my advisees.
 There are four dimensions along which I seek to support and mentor advisees, which I call the ABCDs of becoming a scholar.
 A scholar must be autodidactic, believe in themselves, be curious, and be driven.